JetBlue Mint: Service

 The Mint sub fleet consists of A321 aircraft with 159 seats, including 16 flat-bed Mint seats.
 The Mint seat is a version of the Thompson Aero Vantage business class seat, with extra storage and dual 120 V + USB power outlets at every seat.
 4 of the 16 Mint seats are mini-suites, which include a sliding door for privacy.
 The seats have a width of up to 22.3 in and can convert to a flat bed of up to 6 ft 8 in in length.
 Pairs of non-suite Mint seats alternate with single mini-suite seats.
 The seats use air cushioning, allowing passengers to adjust the firmness of the seats.
-Economy class on Mint A321 aircraft uses B/E Aerospace Pinnacle slimline seats, with a seat pitch of 33 in in the main cabin and up to 37 in in the "Even More Space" extra legroom product.
+Economy class on Mint A321 aircraft uses B/E Aerospace Pinnacle slimline seats, with a seat pitch of 33 in in the main cabin and up to 37 in in the "EvenMore" extra legroom product.
 There are two power outlets per row of economy-class seats.

 A 15.6-inch (40 cm) video screen provides Live TV 4.0, SiriusXM Radio, and some films as in-flight entertainment.
 The TV system provides about 100 DirecTV channels.
 On flights outside the coverage range of satellite TV, TV channels and radio are not provided.
 In-flight Wi-Fi is provided via a Ka-band satellite system.

 Passengers receive in-flight meal service.
-Amenity kits are provided by Hayward & Hopper, a cosmetics company based in New York.
+Amenity kits are provided by CARRA, with other companies.